lubomirkamensky/lubolab/content/post/weather-data-mart.md

 `personal_dwh/weather_mart/db/tables/t_loaded_periods.tbl
 `

-<p class="note">Usually it contains the current Date but in case we need to refresh the history due to some deeper adjustments, it can be any Date defining the scope for the next update of Firebase.</p>
+<div class="c_alert c_alert-success"><i class="fa fa-info-circle"></i> Usually it contains the current Date but in case we need to refresh the history due to some deeper adjustments, it can be any Date defining the scope for the next update of Firebase.</div>

 Then on our datamart lowest level of detail we need 3 views:
 `personal_dwh/weather_mart/db/views/v_all_measures_hourly4day.vw